Call for Research Proposals for the Sidney W. and Janet R. Bijou Grant

 single spacing, 1/2-inch margins, and section headers.
 Name your document Lastname.Firstname.Bijou.Proposal.
 (Required)

 The title should briefly convey, in general terms, the question addressed by the study.

 - Explain the importance of the problem the proposed study will address in terms of societal need, behavior principles, and/or advances in scientific knowledge of child development.

 - Explain how the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in child development from a behavior analytic perspective.

 - Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive the subject matter will be changed if the proposed aims are achieved. (up to 1/2 page recommended)

-State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will have on behavior analytic research in child development.
+State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will have on behavior analytic research in development.
 At the end of this section, list in bullet-point form the specific question(s) to be addressed. (up to 1/2 page recommended)

 In the interest of brevity, the methods section should include highlights only.
 It need not include enough detail for replication.

 - Data analysis plan